muziejus/wandering-rocks/markdown/further.md

 * Meeks, Elijah. _D3.js in Action_.
 Shelter Island, NY: Manning, 2015.

 * Murray, Scott. _Interactive Data Visualization for the Web_.
 Sebastopol, CA: O’Reilly Media, 2013.

+* Woloch, Alex. _The One vs. the Many: Minor Characters and the Space of the Protagonist_.
+Princeton: Princeton UP, 2003.